oracle-livelabs/apex/spreadsheet/2-creating-an-app-from-a-spreadsheet/2-creating-an-app-from-a-spreadsheet.md

-# CreatE an App from a Spreadsheet
+# Create an App from a Spreadsheet

 In this lab, you learn to create an APEX application using the data imported from a spreadsheet.
 You will learn to import a spreadsheet which consists of a list of High Schools in New York City.
 [Click here](files/nyc_high_schools.csv) to download the spreadsheet for this lab.